georiot/wordpress-plugin/amazon-link-engine/trunk/readme.txt

 * **Please note:** By default the plugin will overwrite any IDs within your site with the ones you’ve added in your GeoRiot account.
 You must select the “Honor Existing Associate IDs” checkbox in order to honor existing IDs.

 = Is the Amazon Link Engine compatible with other affiliate tools? =

+* **iTunes Link Engine:**
+The Amazon Link Engine is fully compatible with the iTunes Link Engine plugin.

 * **Skimlinks:**
 The Amazon Link Engine plugin works perfectly with Skimlinks.